sara-nl/researchdrivedocs/source/Pages/General/client_side_encryption.rst

 Using Cryptomator you create an encrypted folder called a vault.
 In this vault you can put your data that will be encrypted.
 The encryption key will also reside in the vault but it is encrypted with a password.
 The vault can be unlocked by starting up the Cryptomator software and type in your password.

-What you could do to use Cryptomator together with ResearchDrive is to install the `Owncloud`_ sync client that syncs the contents of a folder in your computer to ResearchDrive.
+What you could do is to use Cryptomator together with ResearchDrive is to install the `Owncloud`_ sync client that syncs the contents of a folder in your computer to ResearchDrive.
 Then you can create a vault inside you sync folder.
 All data you put in your vault on your computer will be encrypted and then sent to ResearchDrive.

+If you want to share your encrypted data with someone, then you can share your vault using ResearchDrive.
+But you will need to get the password you have used to encrypt the key to the vault to the person you are sharing your data with in a secure manner like an encrypted email.

 The video below shows you how Cryptomator works toghether with ResearchDrive.